corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/http-named-query-api.md

 ---

 In the Corda 5 Developer Preview, the [Query API](query-api.md) is exposed as part of the HTTP-RPC Persistence API.
-It allows users to invoke named-queries via HTTP requests and receive results marshalled to JSON.
+It allows you to invoke named-queries via HTTP requests and receive results marshalled to JSON.

-Users can invoke the HTTP Named Query API by sending an HTTP `POST` request to the `https://{host}:{port}/persistence/query` endpoint.
+You can invoke the HTTP Named Query API by sending an HTTP `POST` request to the `https://{host}:{port}/persistence/query` endpoint.
 The request requires a body payload containing a `RpcNamedQueryRequest` and a `DurableStreamContext`.

-The native [HTTP-RPC Client](../../nodes/developing/http-rpc-client.md) `HttpRpcClient` can be used to instantiate a durable stream and poll for results.
+You can use the native [HTTP-RPC Client](../../nodes/developing/http-rpc-client.md) `HttpRpcClient` to instantiate a durable stream and poll for results.

-The API can also be manually invoked via a `curl` request or using Swagger UI.
+You can also manually invoke the API via a `curl` request or using Swagger UI.

 To generate your own client capable of calling this API, see [generating client code](../../nodes/developing/generate-code/generate-code.md).

-## What does the API do?
+## What the Query API does

 The HTTP-RPC Named Query API creates a durable cursor object capable of polling for batches of results.